facebookresearch/llm-speedrunner/README.md

 Under the hood, JobObserver manages a set of `asyncio` tasks that regularly polls for the status of each observed job.
 This means the main function for each scientist script must be run as `asyncio.run(main())`, so that the asyncio run loop is properly initialized (see `climb_nanogpt.py` or `climb_collatz.py` for examples).

+### Adding a new task

+Adding a new task requires only a few steps:

+1. Create a new _workspace template_ as its own folder under `workspace_templates/`.
+This is the set of starting files available to the scientist.
+Whatever is in the task's workspace template is copied into the `v_1` workspace when running the scientist.

+2. Create a new task config under `config/task/`.
+Remember to set the header `# @package _global_`.
+See the existing configs for examples.
+In particular `collatz.yaml` provides an example for experiments requiring only CPUs, `picogpt.yaml`, requiring GPUs, and `nanogpt.yaml` requiring GPUs and the use of `torchrun`.

+3. Change the value of task in `config/default.yaml` to the name of your task's yaml file created above (or create your own top-level config with `task` configured appropriately).